jonathanthehobbyist/Wordpress-Plugins/table-of-contents/README.md

 - Next, page in quesiton will need to be set to particular template
 - Next, special css will be called to arrange sidebar so it floats / for mobile
 - Next,

+## Notes
+- I'll need a way for users to delete the added files on removal